-Steel H-piles and steel tube piles may be spliced providing the pieces being spliced are not less than 3 m long.
-Splices in marine structures shall be located below the low water level, unless otherwise encased in concrete.
+Steel H-piles and steel tube piles may be spliced providing that the pieces being spliced are not less than 3 m long, except for piles at integral abutments, the pieces being spliced shall not be less than 7 m long.
+Splices in piles located into a watercourse shall only be introduced under the low water level, unless the piles are encased in concrete.